QubesOS/qubes-doc/introduction/faq.md

 (For more on this topic, please see the paper [Software compartmentalization vs. physical separation](https://invisiblethingslab.com/resources/2014/Software_compartmentalization_vs_physical_separation.pdf).)

-### What is the main concept behind Qubes?

-To build security on the "Security by Compartmentalization (or Isolation)" principle.

-### What about other approaches to security?

-The other two popular [approaches](https://blog.invisiblethings.org/2008/09/02/three-approaches-to-computer-security.html) are “Security by Correctness” and “Security by Obscurity.”
-We don't believe either of these approaches are capable of providing reasonable security today, nor do we believe that they will be capable of doing so in the foreseeable future.

-### How is Qubes different from other security solutions?

-Please see this [article](https://blog.invisiblethings.org/2012/09/12/how-is-qubes-os-different-from.html) for a thorough discussion.

 ### Is Qubes just another Linux distribution?